- 3 Minutes to read

 varies with each login, meaning it's unlikely to be the same across multiple records.
 As a result, the upsert process may not find a matching Login Time

 in the existing records.
-This leads to the system treating most incoming data as new information and creating new records each time, thus causing data duplication.
-It fails to recognize and update existing customer records because Login Time
+This leads to the system treating most incoming data as new information.
+As new records will be created each time, it will result in data duplication.
+This unique column fails to recognize and update existing customer records because Login Time

 does not serve as a consistent and unique identifier like Customer ID